NicholasDollick/Snooper/README.md

--l --limit            - set a max amount of posts collected (default=1000) --new                 - gather dataset from posts sorted by new (default=top posts) -utc --utc-offset     - offset time information to allign with timezone(+- UTC)
+-l --limit            - set a max amount of posts collected (default=1000) --new                 - gather dataset from posts sorted by new (default=top posts) -utc --utc-offset     - offset time information to allign with timezone(+- UTC) -v --verbose          - allow verbose analysis of collected data -vn --verbose_num     - use in conjunction with -v to limit the amount of data returned (default=5)

 Examples:
 reddit_analyzer.py -n mctesty